ApiLogicServer/Docs/docs/Tech-Toaster.md

     You can plug this appliance into your database, and
     <br>add Rules and Python.

+    Automation can provide:
+    * Remarkable agility and simplicity
-    Automation can provide remarkable agility and simplicity, with all the flexibility of a framework.
+    * With all the flexibility of a framework

 ## 1. Plug It Into Your Database